Tyler799/Mechwarrior3Guide/Guide.md

 * (c) No music.
 Sadly this seems to be just the way it is when dealing with .ISO files or RIPs instead of the original CD. :(

-# Pirates Moon
+# Pirate's Moon

-Yes, Pirates Moon is 100% playable as well.
+Yes, Pirate's Moon is 100% playable as well.

 Steps: